Gun control in the developed world: the United States needs to catch up

 Meanwhile, people who are in favor of strict gun laws tend to point out Japan's example: The East Asian nation has very restrictive gun legislation in the world, coupled with a very low firearm-related homicide rate.

-China, meanwhile, has some of the most restrictive gun laws in the world.
+China, on the other hand, has some of the most restrictive gun laws in the world.
 Most civilians can't keep firearms at home, only at designated places such as shooting ranges.
 The penalty for being caught with a firearm?
 Life imprisonment.

 India and South Africa also have fairly strict gun legislation.
 For instance, you have to prove that you belong to a hunting club or that there's a threat to your life.
 The license is only obtained after passing an exam and a training course and details such as employers, friends and neighbors must appear on the document.